 In the instance of wrongful death, various parties related to the deceased—such as parents, siblings, and legal guardians – maintain the right to seek justice for the death of a loved one.
 However, these parties also have up to one year after a death to begin a lawsuit based on CC Art.
 2315.2.

-Seeking Financial Awards After an 18-Wheeler Accident
+Seeking Financial Awards After An 18-Wheeler Accident

 Victims who suffer at the hands of an irresponsible driver deserve answers.
-Our lawyers will fight to recover any forms of financial awards that you may qualify for after an accident.
+Our lawyers will fight to recover any forms of financial awards you may qualify for after an accident.
 Although settlement amounts vary, our team will use our experience to analyze the specifics of your situation and seek fair compensation.

 You may be eligible for recoverable damages related to the following: